Learning Equilibria in Matching Markets from Bandit Feedback: Proof of Theorem

 \end{proof}

-We now prove the main lemma for this analysis: if the confidence sets are small enough, then the selected matching will be stable with respect to the true utilities. \begin{lemma} Suppose {\normalfont\textsc{ComputeMatch$'$}} is run on confidence sets $\Confidence$ satisfying
+We now prove the main lemma for this analysis, restated below.
+Lemma \ref{lemma:main} shows that if the confidence sets are small enough, then the selected matching will be stable with respect to the true utilities. \main* \begin{proof}[Proof of \Cref{lemma:main}] The proof proceeds in five steps, which we now outline.

-for all $(\man, \woman)$ in the matching returned by {\normalfont\textsc{ComputeMatch$'$}}.
-Suppose also that the confidence sets $C$ contain the true utilities for all pairs of agents.
-Then the market outcome returned by {\normalfont\textsc{ComputeMatch$'$}} is stable with respect to the true utilities $\utility$. \end{lemma} \begin{remark*} \Cref{lemma:main} does \textit{not} hold for {\normalfont\textsc{ComputeMatch}}.
-We rely on the particular specification of the optimal primal-dual pair and tweaks discussed above. \end{remark*} \begin{proof}[Proof of \Cref{lemma:main}] The proof proceeds in five steps, which we now outline.
 We first show the matching returned by \textsc{ComputeMatch$'$} is the maximum weight matching $\MSet^{\text{opt}}$ with respect to $\utility$.
 We next show that $\MSet^*$ as defined in \textsc{ComputeMatch$'$} also equals $\MSet^{\text{opt}}$.
 These facts let us conclude that \textsc{ComputeMatch$'$} returns $(\MSetopt, \transfers^*)$.
 We then show $\Delta^\UCB$ is at least $0.1\Delta$.
 We then show that $(\MSetopt, \transfers^*)$ is stable with respect to $\utility'$.
 We finish by showing that this implies $(\MSetopt, \transfers^*)$ is a stable with respect to $\utility$.

 Throughout the proof, we will use the following observation about the expanded confidence sets:

 for all $(\man, \woman)$ in the matching returned by \textsc{ComputeMatching$'$}.
 This follows from the assumptions in the lemma statement.